 Christopher M. Wood

-Christopher M. Wood is an associate in the Firm’s San Francisco office, where his practice focuses on complex securities litigation.
+Christopher M. Wood is a partner in the Firm’s Nashville office, where his practice focuses on complex securities litigation.

 Mr. Wood received his J.D. degree from the University of San Francisco School of Law in 2006, where he won a Moot Court brief writing award, several examination awards, and was the Symposium Editor of the University of San Francisco Law Review.
 Mr. Wood received his B.A. degree in Political Science from Vanderbilt University in 2003.